planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 planet subscriptions results --status processing
 ```

 The available statuses are `created`, `queued`, `processing`, `failed`, and `success`.
-Note it's quite useful
+Note it’s quite useful
 to use `jq` to help filter out results as well.

 ### Update Subscription

-You can update a subscription that is running, for example to change the 'tools' it's using or to alter
+You can update a subscription that is running, for example to change the 'tools' it’s using or to alter
 its geometry.
 To do this you must submit the full subscription creation JSON, so the easiest way is to
 get it with `get` and then alter the values.